govuk-one-login/onboarding-product-page/README.md

 # To run the application using the actual Google Sheets services:

-1. Replace the placeholder values in `.env` with appropriate values
+1. Replace the placeholder values in `.env` with appropriate values.
     - ### Sheets
         - Make sure a `googleCredentials.json` file is in the root of the project.
 These are the credentials for a service account which has been granted access to the spreadsheet identified by `SPREADSHEET_ID`
 2. Run `npm install`